 Your request for release of information should be submitted in writing, signed by you, and should indicate the following:

-- documents to be forwarded
+- Documents to be forwarded

-- your date of birth
+- Your date of birth

-- student number
+- Your Student number

 - Your current/last address